FreshKernel/kraft-sync/README.md

    feature, which most Minecraft launchers do
 3. Server and Client Flexibility, Mod-packs are usually for syncing the client side, while it's possible to get the updates of a Minecraft mod pack into a server, or most server hosting providers already support a wide range of mod-packs with one click, this script allows you to split the used mods between the server and the client or use them on both sides, and it can work on any server even on localhost
-4. Allow you to use a mix of mods from multiple providers, the script only needs the URL to the mod, and it can be from anywhere, it doesn't store anything specific about any mod provider, only the links to the mod providers which will be used to detect the mod provider, if it's unknown or unverified, then it will warn the user before continuing for the the first time, the script doesn't store any data remotely by itself, which gives you more control over where to store it
+4. Allow you to use a mix of mods from multiple providers, the script only needs the URL to the mod, and it can be from anywhere, it doesn't store anything specific about any mod provider, only the links to the mod providers which will be used to detect the mod provider, if it's unknown or unverified, then it will warn the user before continuing for the first time, the script doesn't store any data remotely by itself, which gives you more control over where to store it
 5. License Compliance by avoiding re-uploading the mods somewhere other than the original source, the script will download the mods as if you're downloading them from the website
 6. It can only support mods; The term "Mod packs" typically refers to collections of mods, which can include resource